PrincetonUniversity/removing_tedium/01_suppressing_duo/README.md

 $ ssh della
 ```

 The above command will use the proxyjump server `tigressgateway`.
 The connection first goes to `tigressgateway` where it Duo authenticates before hopping to della.
-In the process it sets up some port forwarding for the given ports in case you require VNC access or other processes to tunnel through.
-See `man ssh_config` in the section for ProxyJump.
+In the process it sets up some port forwarding for the given ports in case you require VNC access or other processes to tunnel through. **You should choose new ports between 5900 and 9999.** See `man ssh_config` in the section for ProxyJump.

 You should be able to `scp localfile della:` without incurring extra Duo authentications since the connection is established and multiplexed.